swiftlang/swift-evolution/proposals/nnnn-actors.md

 * the witness and requirement have the same actor isolation,
 * the requirement is `async`, or
-* the witness is actor-independent.
+* the witness is non-isolated.

 In the absence of an explicitly-specified actor-isolation attribute, a witness that is defined in the same type or extension as the conformance for the requirement's protocol will have its actor isolation inferred from the protocol requirement.